 In essence, any life-altering injury with severe and life-long effects can be classified as a “catastrophic injury.”
-It may cause a long list of other burdensome damages such as medical expenses, loss of income, loss of earning capacity, and many more.
+It may cause a long list of other serious damages such as medical expenses, loss of income, loss of earning capacity, and pain and suffering.

 While the effects of a catastrophic injury differ from one case to another, more often than not, this type of severe injury negatively affects the central nervous system, which, in turn, can affect many other systems in the body.
 These are some of the most common examples of a catastrophic injury:

 This is a non-exclusive list of injuries that can fit the legal definition of a “catastrophic injury.”
-Our Pittsburgh catastrophic injury lawyer at Shenderovich, Shenderovich & Fishman explains that all of the above injuries are severe in their nature can cause life-long suffering and disabilities.
+Our Pittsburgh catastrophic injury lawyer at Shenderovich, Shenderovich & Fishman explains that all of the above injuries are severe in their nature and can cause life-long suffering and disabilities.

 But where can you sustain a catastrophic injury?
 Contrary to the popular belief, you do not necessarily need to be injured in a car crash in order for your injury to be classified as “catastrophic.”
 In fact, other common causes of a catastrophic injury include but are not limited to:

-You need an experienced catastrophic injury lawyer in Pittsburgh or elsewhere in Pennsylvania to determine the value of your claim and put a dollar figure on your pain and suffering and other damages.
+You need an experienced catastrophic injury lawyer in Pittsburgh or elsewhere in Pennsylvania to determine the value of your claim and fight for your compensation .

 Mark, Shelly, and team are a delight to work with.
 Not only do they offer valuable advice, they take the time to explain why.
 It was extremely easy to get in touch with the team, and they were able to resolve my case much faster than expected!
 I would highly recommend anyone going through a personal injury case to hire SSF!Read More Reviews